akshatsharma2407/Ava-Whatsapp-Agent---MultiModel-and-MultiAgent-System/README.md

 ## Project Overview

+### Ava: A WhatsApp Agent Inspired by *Ex Machina*

-**Ava**, a Whatsapp agent that can engage with users in a "realistic" way, inspired by the great film [Ex Machina](https://www.imdb.com/es-es/title/tt0470752/).
-Ok, you won't find a fully sentient robot here, but you **will** have some pretty interesting Whatsapp conversations also have capability of generating and executing SQL queries and send sales mail.
+Ava is a WhatsApp agent designed to engage with users in a "realistic" way, inspired by the film *Ex Machina*.
+While you won't find a fully sentient robot here, you will experience engaging conversations.
+Ava also features the capability to generate and execute SQL queries and send professional sales emails.

-## What I have Implemented in this project.
+#### Key Implementation Features:

-* Build a fully working WhatsApp agent you can chat with on any phone.
+* **Fully Functional WhatsApp Agent:** Built a chat-ready agent accessible from any phone.
-* build LangGraph workflows.
+* **LangGraph Workflows:** Developed complex agentic behaviors using LangGraph.
-* Set up a long-term memory system using Qdrant as a Vector Database
+* **Long-Term Memory:** Integrated a memory system using Qdrant as a Vector Database.
-* Use Groq models to power AI Agent responses
-* Implement STT systems using Groq
+* **High-Performance AI:** Powered agent responses and STT (Speech-to-Text) systems using Groq models.
-* Implement TTS systems using ElevenLabs
+* **TTS Integration:** Implemented Text-to-Speech using ElevenLabs.
-* Generate high-quality images using diffusion models, like FLUX models
+* **Multimodal Capabilities:** Generated high-quality images with FLUX diffusion models and processed visual data using Llama-3.2-vision.
-* Process images using VLM models, like llama-3.2-vision
-* Connect agentic applications to the WhatsApp API
+* **WhatsApp API Integration:** Connected agentic applications directly to the WhatsApp API.
-* Add Natrual language to SQL Generation and Execution Multi Agent workflow
+* **NL2SQL Workflow:** Added a Multi-Agent workflow for Natural Language to SQL generation and execution.
-* Add Sales Agent to send the marketing email.
+* **Sales Automation:** Integrated a Sales Agent to automate marketing emails.

 ---